 Comparing Mortality Ratios for Mothers in Different Countries

-The most common causes of death in mothers are
+The most common causes of death in pregnant women are

 Perinatal mortality refers to the death of fetuses and newborns that occur around the time of delivery.
 In the United States, the perinatal mortality rate is 6 to 7 deaths per 1,000 deliveries.